Acupuncture Treatment Frequently Asked Questions

-After your consultation, we will perform a complete a thorough examination.
-During the examination we may test your blood pressure, reflexes, strength or flexibility.
-Other standard neurological, orthopedic, postural, and physical tests may also be performed as well.
+The y will discuss your health concerns and health history and then an examination will be performed which may include testing your blood pressure, pulses, reflexes, strength or flexibility.
+Other standard neurological, orthopedic, postural, and physical or TCM (Traditional Chinese Medicine) tests may also be performed.
 However, nothing will be done in our office without your consent.

-Prior to leaving, the doctor will suggest a wellness program to incorporate outside of treatment.
+Prior to leaving, the doctor may suggest some simple instructions, exercises, or home therapies to supplement your treatments in the clinic.
 If you are in pain when you first come into our office this may include: ice or heat application instructions, certain activities or positions to avoid, and at home exercises and/or stretches.
-If you desire, our wellness team will work with you also to create healthy habits and routines for your lifestyle.
-Every person is unique, therefore everyone requires a customized wellness plan.

 Yes, children can receive acupuncture and often respond very well.
-However, in cases where the children are uneasy about the needles, a practitioner may choose to use an acupressure treatment (massage of the acupuncture points), as opposed to acupuncture.
+However, in cases where the child is uneasy about the needles, a practitioner may choose to use an acupressure treatment (massage of the acupuncture points), as opposed to acupuncture.

 Many insurance companies provide coverage for acupuncture.
 However, the acupuncture treatments given by Dr. Christina McGlashan fall under your Chiropractic benefits and acupuncture treatments given by Dr. Maria Galantai fall under your Naturopathic benefits.